Mariator-pro/elrs-link-sentinel/README.md

             └── cfgerr.wav
 ```

-All four files are available in the matching folders of this repository.
-Just copy them 1:1 to the same locations on the SD card.
-The WAV files always live under `/SOUNDS/en/SCRIPTS/SNTNL/` regardless of the radio's language setting; `sntnl.lua` uses an absolute path to play them.
+All files are available in the matching folders of this repository — just copy them to the same locations on the SD card.
+The WAV files always live under `/SOUNDS/en/SCRIPTS/SNTNL/` regardless of the radio's language setting; the script uses an absolute path to play them.

-### 2. Set up a Special Function on the model
+### 2a.
+Set up the function script (Special Function)

 1. Put the SD card back into the radio and switch it on.
 2. Open the **Model Settings** of the desired model and go to the **Special Functions** (also called "SF") page.